-Call for papers – international scholarly journal “Croatian and Comparative Public Administration” in Web of Science Core Collection
+Call for papers – international scholarly journal “Croatian and Comparative Public Administration” in Scopus and Web of Science Core Collection

 Dear readers, authors, and friends,

-It is a great pleasure to inform you that our international scholarly journal “Croatian and Comparative Public Administration” (CCPA) has been included in the Web of Science Core Collection (WoSCC) – Emerging Sources Citation Index (ESCI) (http://mjl.clarivate.com/cgi-bin/jrnlst/jlresults.cgi?PC=MASTER&ISSN=1848-0357).
-This assures the highest possible visibility of the journal, which is now accessible through all the portals where the Web of Science Core Collection database is indexed.
+It is a great pleasure to inform you that our international scholarly journal “Croatian and Comparative Public Administration” (CCPA) has been included in the Scopus and Web of Science Core Collection (WoSCC) – Emerging Sources Citation Index (ESCI) (http://mjl.clarivate.com/cgi-bin/jrnlst/jlresults.cgi?PC=MASTER&ISSN=1848-0357).
+This assures the highest possible visibility of the journal, which is now accessible through all the portals where the Scopus and Web of Science Core Collection database are indexed.

 The papers published in our journal continue to be indexed in the following databases:

 - Hein Online (William S. Hein & Co.
 Inc., Getzville, New York, USA),

 - Worldwide Political Science Abstracts, Social Services Abstracts, Sociological Abstracts, Public Affairs Information Service – PAIS International (ProQuest),

 - Political Science Complete, Public Administration Abstracts (EBSCO Publishing, Inc., Ipswich, Massachusetts, USA),

 - Public Administration Database for Accessing Publications in European Languages –PA@BABEL (European Group for Public Administration – GroupeEuropéen pour l’Administration publique, Brussels, Belgium),

 - International Political Science Abstracts – Documentation Politique Internationale (Paris, France),